 - 1. List one action Delia, Bert, and Dev did incorrectly and state what should have happened instead. - 2.
-In the text above, what are some examples of factors that cause foodborne illness, (such as time/temperature abuse, poor personal hygiene, etc.)? - 3.
-Name the three basic food safety hazards and provide an example of each from the text above.
+What were some examples of factors that cause foodborne illness, such as time/temperature abuse or poor personal hygiene in the text above?